RWANDA

 Math Resources

-- During an Umuganda service on Saturday, a group of villagers must clear a five-acre banana field in order for the farmer to plant a crop of wheat.
-If it takes 10 villagers three hours to clear and process one acre, how many villagers must be involved to clear and process this banana field in three hours?
+- During an Umuganda service on a Saturday, a community of villagers must clear a five-hectare field of banana plants to prepare it for a new crop.
+If 10 villagers can clear and process one hectare in three hours, how many villagers are needed to clear and process the entire field in three hours?

 Social Justice Questions

-- Do you think one should be penalized for not engaging in community service?
+- Do you think someone should be penalized for not engaging in community service?
 What do you think the Umuganda participation rate would be if there were no penalties?

 - Are you more or less motivated to do helpful tasks that are mandatory?